Scientific: Vauquelinia californica

 USDA 8-10

-Flowers & fruits: Small white flowers in umbels followed by ugly brown small brown fruit, persistent
+Flowers & Fruits: Small, white flowers in umbels followed by ugly brown small brown fruit, persistent.

-Seasonal color: White flowers over a relatively short period of time, late April to May
+Seasonal Color: White flowers over a relatively short period of time, late April to May.

-Soil: Well drained rocky soil is best.
+Soil: Well-drained soil is best.

 Watering: Infrequent deep supplement irrigations during summer are needed.